 Yes!
 And they’re all taken from the Lutheran Service Book, which most of you use in your own churches.
 It is a long-standing tradition in the Christian Church to conduct brief prayer services throughout the day.
 These services provide a great way to keep our days focused on Christ and His gifts for us.

-The Conference hymn for the 2019 Concordia conferences is “Where Charity and Love Prevail” (LSB #845).
+The Conference hymn for the 2020 Watermarked conferences is “Water, Blood, and Spirit Crying” (LSB #597).
 Please make use of this hymn in your congregations in the weeks and months leading up to the Conference.
 It’s a wonderful hymn that we’re sure everyone will enjoy singing together!

 How are the preachers chosen for the Conference worship services?

 YES!
-Participating in the conference choir is one of the best ways for youth (and adults) from all over the country to get to know each other.
+Participating in the Conference choir is one of the best ways for youth (and adults) from all over the country to get to know each other.
 Everyone is welcome to sing in the choir, regardless of experience!
-Choir usually rehearses Wednesday-Friday of the Conference week at 8:00 am, before the morning service and possibly at other times during the week as well.
+Choir usually rehearses Days 2-4 of the Conference week at 8:00 am, before the morning service and possibly at other times during the week as well.
 Rehearsal times will be included in the week’s schedule.

-However, due to copyright restrictions, those interested in singing the choir will need to sign up in advance to do so by June 1.
-Photocopies of music will not be available for the choir, but members may purchase their own music for $10/person, which may be taken home following the Conference.
+However, due to copyright restrictions, those interested in singing the choir will need to register in advance to do so by June 1.
+Photocopies of music will not be available for the choir, but members may purchase their own music for a small fee per person, which may be taken home following the Conference.
 If you do not choose to purchase music, you may look on and share with someone else.

 May I play my instrument at the conference?

-When can we get a list of sectionals?
+When can we get a list of breakaways?

-Not until June 2019.
-Sectionals are taught by pastors and other adults attending the Conference with their youth groups so we won’t even begin to plan those until around April 2019.
+Not until June 2020.
+Breakaways are taught by pastors and other adults attending the Conference with their youth groups so we won’t even begin to plan those until around April 2020.

 Do we need to sign up for sectionals in advance?

-No. Breakout seating is on a first-come, first-seated basis.
+No. Breakaways seating is on a first-come, first-seated basis.
 While we try to make sure everyone will have chairs, it’s impossible to predict how many people will attend any one sectional.